A colourful classification of (quasi) root systems and hyperplane arrangements: Prototype: type A

-A proof of a stronger statement, involving all classical simple Lie algebras, is given below: in brief a more general class of graphs (extending $\mc G' \sse \mc G$ and $\mc G \big\slash \mc G'$ from this section) leads to an explicit description of \emph{all} root subsystems, and of \emph{all} linear functionals that arise upon the restriction~\eqref{eq:restricted_system}.
+A proof of a stronger statement, involving all classical simple Lie algebras, is given below: in brief a more general class of graphs (extending $\mc G' \sse \mc G$ and $\mc G \bs \mc G'$ from this section) leads to an explicit description of \emph{all} root subsystems, and of \emph{all} linear functionals that arise upon the restriction~\eqref{eq:restricted_system}.
 The main idea is to add a different type of straight edges to encode the new roots that arise in type $D$, and further loop edges to encode the short/long roots in type $B/C$.
-Finally, at a later time, a variation thereof can be introduced to only encode the resulting hyperplane arrangements (cf. \S~\ref{sec:arrangements}).
+Finally, a variation thereof can be introduced to only encode the resulting hyperplane arrangements (cf. \S~\ref{sec:arrangements}), and to refine the classification to closed/Levi subsystems only (cf. \S\S~\ref{sec:closed_subystems} and~\ref{sec:levi_subsystems})---which is a void restriction in type $A$.

-\begin{remark} In particular in type $A$ the ``restricted'' root-hyperplane complement~\eqref{eq:restricted_complement_2} is identified with a product of spaces of (ordered) configurations of points in the complex affine line, whose fundamental groups are pure braid groups.
+\begin{rema} In particular in type $A$ the ``restricted'' root-hyperplane complement~\eqref{eq:restricted_complement_2} is identified with a product of spaces of (ordered) configurations of points in the complex affine line, whose fundamental groups are pure braid groups.
 If $\Phi = A_{n-1}$ there is a single component, and the fundamental group is the pure braid group on $\abs{J'}$ strands.
-See~\cite[\S~5]{doucot_rembado_tamiozzo_2022_local_wild_mapping_class_groups_and_cabled_braids} about the general case. \end{remark}
+See~\cite{doucot_rembado_tamiozzo_2022_local_wild_mapping_class_groups_and_cabled_braids} about the general case. \end{rema}